 The Alex Knob Track is without a doubt some of the harder walks in Franz Josef.
 The 17-kilometer out and back trail has an elevation gain of 1,200 meters and is therefore a hard hike.
 But, the views at the top of Alex Knob Track are breathtaking with unobstructed views of the Franz Josef Glacier.
 These extraordinary views of one of New Zealand’s Glaciers are otherwise only possible by helicopter tour.
 So if you’re in for a little hiking adventure and you’re fit enough, then definitely put this one on your list!

 Alex Knob Track distance and duration: The 17 km return track takes about 6 – 7 hours depending on how long you spend at the viewpoint.

 Alex Knob Track difficulty and incline: The Alex Knob Track is hard with 1200 meters incline of over 17 kilometers.
 Only do this hike when you are fit and have experience with hiking.

 Mount Fox Route

 Be prepared for steep sections in the overgrown jungle path and parts where you have to climb with your hands.
 It’s one of those hikes where the reward of the spectacular view at the end makes the amount of suffering worth it.
-However, you really only want to do this hike with clear weather because otherwise it will be hard to spot the glacier.
+However, you only want to do this hike with clear weather because otherwise it will be hard to spot the glacier.
 It’s without a doubt some of the best hikes on the South Island of New Zealand.
-But only accessible for experienced hikers.
+But only accessible to experienced hikers.